Morriz/k8sdemo-infra/README.md

 ### 1.3 Terraform configuration, plan/apply

-After that configure the `terraform/variables.tf` file, and go through the other *.tf files to see if it fits your needs.
+After that configure the `terraform/variables.tf` file, and go through the other \*.tf files to see if it fits your needs.
-Special area of interest is `terraform/S3.tf`, as it involves cloudfront distribution ids to give rights to corresponding buckets.
+Special area of interest is `terraform/s3.tf`, as it involves cloudfront distribution ids to give rights to corresponding buckets.
 Terraform does not yet provide cloudfront provisioning, so that has to be done by hand.
 Then *from that folder* run `terraform plan|apply` to get our infra in the desired state.
 This will result in a pool of CoreOS nodes that either act as MASTER or WORKER, and some external persistent volumes for Mongo, and possible logging and metrics.

 After resource creation Terraform provisions the CoreOS nodes with their `user-data/*` scripts.
 These contain their consecutive CoreOS cloud-configs, which in turn will retrieve the kubernetes `provisioning/*` artifacts from `S3://yourcom-infra/`.
-The contents of our `provisioning/` folder can be conveniently synced by executing `bin/sync-S3.sh` from the root of this project (wont't work otherwise!).
+The contents of our `provisioning/` folder can be conveniently synced by executing `bin/sync-s3.sh` from the root of this project (wont't work otherwise!).
 The CoreOS nodes will pick up on changes to these upon install/reboot, so you can manipulate and upload the artifacts to S3, reboot the node(s) and see the changes.
 This is usually a scenario for upgrading kubernetes or their manifests, and should NEVER be done without a failover node on production!
 To do this, boot an extra node, wait till it's ready, then signal ETCD to disable the old node, wait till Kubernetes has moved all the apps to the new node, and then terminate the old node.
 See [Kubernetes docs on upgrading](https://coreos.com/kubernetes/docs/latest/kubernetes-upgrade.html) for details.